Outreach, Education and Training

 Mentor: Dr. Lauren Eserman is a Research Scientist in the Conservation & Research Department at ABG.
 Her research focuses on phylogenetics and population genetics of rare plants of the Southeastern US and the crop wild relatives of sweet potato.

 Description: In the Conservation Genetics Lab at ABG, the main focus is population genomic and phylogenomic studies of rare and endangered species.
 Many of these plants are threatened with extinction if proper management and safeguarding does not occur.
 Information on genetic diversity and population structure is critical for understanding whether species will be resilient in the face of future pressures such as habitat destruction or climate change.
 We work closely with conservation practitioners to address questions about species with the most urgent needs.
-One specific project that a RaMP scholar could focus on is the North American carnivorous pitcher plant group, the Sarracenia rubra complex.
-Most taxa in this group are in need of conservation intervention, but species boundaries are unclear.
-This project will integrate population genetics and morphology to better understand species and subspecies boundaries to enhance conservation efforts in the Southeastern US.
+One specific project that a RaMP scholar could focus on is a conservation genetics assessment of Sarracenia rubra ssp. jonesii.
+This species is listed as Endangered and is currently threatened with habitat conversion and hybridization due to secondary contact with another species of Sarracenia.
+The RaMP Scholar will combine field and nursery sampling with whole genome sequencing to assess range-wide genetic diversity, hybridization, and collections diversity of this species to inform management.

 Mentor: Dr. Emily Coffey is the Vice President for Conservation and Research at the Atlanta Botanical Garden where she provides guiding strategies for ongoing conservation efforts, and is also an Adjunct Assistant Professor at Emory University & Georgia Institute of Technology.